The make-ten strategy is great for addition!

 Help kids link concrete and symbolic representations of the number facts with an activity or game.

-- support sheet/game board (please the ORIGO Insights Resource Hub link below)
+- support sheet/game board (please click the image below to download)

 - 2 blank cubes, marked as follows: (Be sure to underline the 9s and 6s!)